johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

 ![Pick members on the Add members list.](media/microsoft-edge-web-content-filtering/edge-wcf5-pick-members.png)

 > [!TIP]
-> We recommend that you test the policy on a small set of user groups (the IT team and/or teachers) before rolling the WCF policy out to students.
+> We recommend that you test the policy on a small set of user groups before organisation wide rollout.

 > [!NOTE]
 > Microsoft Edge management service currently only supports assignment of policies to user groups and not device groups.